 The red here is a bright, blood red that covers the side of the whole hill.
 I wasn't the first person to collect colour here, either ...
 I have no idea when it was started, but underneath a stunted silver birch tree, was a little pit that another had dug.
 After clearing away many years of leaves and mulch, I continued the digging begun before me.
 The ground was mostly frozen, but I managed to collect a little baggie of colour.
 Then, I put everything back—returning the ground to how I'd found it.

-Somehow, before coming to the Yukon, I thought that such an open landscape would be a lonely place, but having now spent a month up here hiking, exploring and working I’m beginning to realize that its a big space that’s full of wonders and beauty.
+Somehow, before coming to the Yukon, I thought that such an open landscape would be a lonely place.
+But, having now spent a month hiking and exploring, I've realized that its a big space full of wonders and beauty.

 On the way back down the Dempster Highway, I thought about how lucky I 've been out here.
 The landscape is rich in local colours, a joy to explore, and full of supportive people from Dawson City.